Syncope in Children

-Syncope is a temporary loss of consciousness and muscle tone caused by inadequate blood supply to the brain.
+What is syncope?Syncope is a brief loss of consciousness and muscle tone caused when not enough blood gets to the brain.
 Syncope is commonly called fainting.
 In most children, it’s usually harmless.
 But in a few children, syncope is serious.
 This is usually because of a heart problem.

 What causes syncope?

-The common reason behind each syncopal or fainting episode is a temporary lack of oxygen-rich (red) blood getting to the brain.
+The common reason behind each fainting episode is a temporary lack of oxygen-rich (red) blood getting to the brain.
 However, many different problems can cause a decrease in blood flow to the brain.
 Some causes of syncope include:

 Orthostatic hypotension.
 This is a drop in blood pressure that occurs when a person has been standing for a while, or changes from a sitting to a standing position.
 Blood pools in the legs, preventing a normal amount of blood from being pumped to the brain.
-This momentary drop in blood flow to the brain causes a person to faint.
+This brief drop in blood flow to the brain causes a person to faint.

 What are the symptoms of syncope?